dwmw2/alexa_domo/README.md

 Before setting up the Alexa skill, ensure your Domoticz instance is properly configured:

-1. **Network accessibility** - Your Domoticz instance must be accessible from the internet via Legacy IP (IPv4).
-Lambda functions cannot use IPv6 without additional VPC configuration.
+1. **Network accessibility** - Your Domoticz instance must be accessible from the internet via Legacy IP, as Lambda functions cannot use IPv6 without additional VPC configuration.
+You may need to configure port forwarding on your router.

 2. **Valid SSL certificate** - Domoticz must use HTTPS with a certificate from a recognized Certificate Authority.
 Self-signed certificates will not work.
 LetsEncrypt certificates work well and are free.